HarryHibbins/CV/README.md

 **The University of The West of England** (09/2018 – 06/2022)
 I graduated with a First-Class Honours degree in BSc.
 Games Technology.
 During my time at University, I quickly came familiar with the basics of coding and went on to become an advanced programmer.
 Key experiences
-• Proficient using C# in the Unity game engine
+• Proficient using C# in the Unity game engine.
-• Experience using C++ in the Unreal game engine, and DirectX
+• Experience using C++ in the Unreal game engine, and DirectX.
 • Using GitHub to handle version control in both solo and group projects.
 • Completed a project that involved the whole cohort of 40+ people, this meant we had to use Agile development effectively to stay on top of the project.
-• Debugging complex problems involving difficult mathematical equations
+• Debugging complex problems involving difficult mathematical equations.
-• Optimising systems by improving the redundancy of code using SOLID principles or by revisiting design
+• Optimising systems by improving the redundancy of code using SOLID principles or by revisiting design.
-• I have been added to the Dean's List for consistently achieving higher than 70% in all modules in the academic year 2019/2020
+• I have been added to the Dean's List for consistently achieving higher than 70% in all modules in the academic year 2019/2020.
-• Created a procedural generation system
+• Experience with utilising procedural generation to change the experience for a player each time they play.
 • Developing an automated testing solution using Machine Learning.
-• Managing time effectively to deliver high quality projects on time with tight deadlines and being able to
+• Managing time effectively to deliver high quality projects on time with tight deadlines.